yaseerkhan/First-Machine-Learning-Project/README.md

                         rounded=True,
                         filled=True)

 # Open the file using vscode, To visualise the graph in file we need to install an extention in vscode called Graphviz(dot) language.
-After Installing click on top right corner of vscode and click on "open preview to the side" we'll get the visualization.
+After Installing click on top right corner of vscode and then click on "open preview to the side" we'll get the visualization.

 # Explanation of Graph